 Sales, Use and Other VAT.
-Revenue is recorded net of applicable sales, use and other value-added taxes (VAT).
+Revenue is recorded net of applicable sales, use and other VAT.

 For additional information regarding our revenue recognition and related costs, see note 4.
+For additional information regarding services provided to our affiliates, see note 8.
 For a disaggregation of our revenue by major category and by reportable and geographic segment, see note 19.